-This chapter provides information about how to use a braille display with Narrator in the Windows 10 Creators Update.
+This chapter provides information about how to use a braille display with Narrator.
 It includes info about how to install braille on your PC, navigate your PC, and read text.

 Narrator supports braille displays from several manufacturers.
 To learn more about what braille displays are supported, including specific key commands for each display, see Appendix D: Supported Braille Displays.

-Narrator braille is currently in beta in the Windows 10 Creators Update, and your feedback can help make Narrator braille better.
-Press Caps lock + E + E (press the E key twice) to enter comments about Narrator.
-You can also leave comments on the Microsoft Accessibility User Voice website or in the Windows Feedback Hub app.
+Narrator braille is currently in beta, and your feedback can help make it better.
+When Narrator is running, press Caps lock + E to open the Feedback Hub.
+You can also leave comments on the Microsoft Accessibility User Voice website.
 For help with Narrator braille, contact the Disability Answer Desk.

 Narrator works with braille displays that use a USB or serial port.
 To use your braille display with Narrator, download and install braille:

-- Press the Windows logo key + U to open Ease of Access settings.
+- Press the Windows logo key + Ctrl + N to open Narrator settings.

 - Under Braille (beta), select Download and install braille.
 (This will take some time.
 Windows will also ask if you’re sure that you want to allow Windows to make changes to your PC.)